ilijanovic/Vytic/README.md

 3. Pass in an method with an argument: `@click="myMethod(this.counter)"` The method does not need `this` only the data

+I am working on it to be able to mutate the data without the need of `this`

 ## Create Vytic components